zx80/flask-simple-auth/DOCUMENTATION.md

   being lazy is not too bad?
 - check for bad char in parameter names
 - access Headers as parameters?
+  issue: how to name the variable for `User-Agent`? header names are/should be case insensitive?

 ### Features